othnielche/Dog-Breed-Multiclass-Classification-with-TensorFlow/README.md

 - **Deep Learning Model:** Utilizes TensorFlow for building the image classifier.
 - **Transfer Learning:** Applies transfer learning techniques to improve accuracy and efficiency.
 - **Multi-Class Classification:** Capable of classifying images into 120 different dog breeds.

+## Usage
+1. Run the Jupyter notebook to train the model:
+   """ bash
+   jupyter notebook dog-vision.ipynb
+   """"
+2. Follow the instructions in the notebook to preprocess data, train the model, and make predictions.

+## Results

+The model achieves high accuracy in identifying dog breeds and produces a CSV file with prediction probabilities for each test image.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.